Purpose of The Guide

 Now we can move on to the process of setting up the camera itself

-First we need to connect your laptop directly to the cameras WiFi.
-If you look at your WiFi settings you will see a network that begins with IPC or as shown below.
+First we need to connect your laptop directly to the cameras Wi-Fi.
+If you look at your Wi-Fi settings on the computer you will see a network that begins with IPC or BEYE as shown below.
 Connect to this network, when asked for a password enter 1234567890.

 If this network does not appear please reset the camera by holding the white button down for 30 seconds.